 Everyone loves playing games.
 Especially nowadays, owing to the modern technology and crazy rat race, there are few to fewer physical activities.
 Moreover, pandemics came to add fuel to the fire by further limiting physical activities.
 Therefore, there should be some interesting activities at home to pass the time.
 So, what could be better than playing video games then?
 There are different games in the digital world, ranging from animated content to amazing feisty games.
 However, Pokémon still tops the list of the most played games.
 They are age-friendly.
-Everyone of every age likes these games.
+Everyone of every age likes these slot games.
 Wait, if you are afraid of Pikachu sneaking in and devouring your sandwiches?
 If so, then worry not, for we are here to present some of the best Pokemon Emulator for your computer.

 Emulators are the software that emulates a game console emulating for the computer.
 These are absolutely legal and enable users to play Pokémon on their computers.
 With the best Pokemon Emulator, you can easily battle, catch, snap, and explore the region of the best Pokémon without feeling the need to bring several devices to home.

 Below is this list of some of the best Pokemon Emulator you can bring home.

 DesMuMe’s name is a little strange, and its pronunciation is terrible, but it is a top-notch DS emulator for PCs.
 The emulator is compatible with Windows and Macintosh both.
 The emulator works seamlessly on every platform.
 However, there is a possibility that the users may experience frame drops in their MacBook Air, precisely for the 2021 edition, while playing the game on the maximum graphics.
 Overall, the emulator’s performance largely relies on your computer configuration as well.